Sigma Psi

-Sigma Psi (ΣΨ) was a local sorority founded at Western Reserve College, in Cleveland, Ohio on March 7, 1897.
-Sigma Psi was the oldest sorority on Case Western Reserve University's campus, and one of the oldest local sororities in the United States.
+Sigma Psi (ΣΨ) was a local sorority founded at Western Reserve College in Cleveland, Ohio, on March 7, 1897.
+Sigma Psi was the oldest sorority on Case Western Reserve University's campus (CWRU), and one of the oldest local sororities in the United States, advocating values such as sincerity, faithfulness, and fidelity.

-Sigma Psi's values are Sincerity, Faithfulness, and Fidelity.

 History

 The first sororities at Western Reserve University began as Greek study groups with a focus on self-improvement.
-On March 7, 1897, one woman broke from one of these unlettered Greek groups and she and four of her friends decided to form their own group, Sigma Psi Women's Fraternity, "for the intellectual and social benefits of its members."
-These women were Elsie Davies, Cornelia Olmstead, Grace Lottridge, Edith Lottridge, and Anna Camp.
+On March 7, 1897, Elsie Davies, Cornelia Olmstead, Grace Lottridge, Edith Lottridge, and Anna Camp formed the Sigma Psi Women's Fraternity, "for the intellectual and social benefits of its members."
 The first pledge class was composed of these five, plus Mary Case, Clare Metcalf, and Elizabeth Coit.
-All eight women are considered to be founding members of the fraternity.
+All eight women are considered the founding members of the fraternity.

-In 1997, Sigma Psi celebrated its centennial anniversary.
-A community-wide celebration was held, with alumni from across the country in attendance.
+In 1997, Sigma Psi celebrated its centennial anniversary, holding a community-wide celebration with alumni from across the country in attendance.
 The Sigma Psi common room contains an American flag that was flown over the United States Capitol by former Senator Louis Stokes in honor of the centennial, as well as a letter from then-President Bill Clinton congratulating the sorority on its accomplishment.

-In 2015, the sorority amended membership bylaws to allow non-binary individuals.
+In 2015, the sorority amended its membership bylaws to allow non-binary individuals.